yhassan-git-real/DataForge-ETL/UniversalExcelTool.UI/README.md

-# Universal Excel Tool - Avalonia UI
+# DataForge ETL - Avalonia UI

 ## 🎉 Phase 1 + Phase 2 Implementation Complete!

-This is the modern desktop UI implementation of the Universal Excel Tool using Avalonia UI framework.
+This is the modern desktop UI implementation of the DataForge ETL using Avalonia UI framework.

 ## ✅ What's Been Implemented